|Next Issue Date:||November 29, 2021|

 - Environment: Institutional support and availability of equipment and other physical resources for the planned research.

-- Appropriateness: What will be achieved with the Focused Projects Award for Junior Investigators and how it will enhance the applicant’s career trajectory.
+- Appropriateness: What will be achieved with the Focused Projects Grant for Junior Investigators and how it will enhance the applicant’s career trajectory.

 Only materials submitted within the application will be used in the evaluation of applications.
-The AASM Foundation Executive Committee will make final funding decisions based on the award review committee scores.
+The AASM Foundation Executive Committee will make final funding decisions based on the grant review committee scores.

 |Payment #1 – Upon execution of contract||90%|